Bulldog nose: Clyde Engineering derivatives

 In 1951, the EMD F7 series was modified by General Motors' Australian licence holder Clyde Engineering to fit Australian loading gauge and axle load constraints.
 The 1500 hp A1A-A1A Clyde/EMD ML1 locomotive was introduced on the Commonwealth Railways as the GM class, as well as exported to Pakistan.
 It was further developed into the ML2 as a dual cab Co-Co locomotive, with a bulldog nose at each end, for Victorian Railways (VR), becoming that system's B class.

 A single-nose variant of the design, the EMD A7, with the revised 1800 hp EMD 567C series engine, was introduced as the New South Wales Government Railways (NSWGR) 42 class, the VR S class, and an upgraded GM class.
 The design continued to be developed with the dual-cab EMD AJ16C, introduced on NSWGR as the 421 class, although, unlike the earlier ML2, the bulldog nose was only used on one end of the locomotives.

 1970 saw the introduction of the last new locomotive design in the world to utilise the F-series bulldog nose, the 3000 hp EMD AT26C, designated by the Commonwealth Railways as the CL class.
 A final Australian iteration of the bulldog nose in Australian locomotive practice was the rebuild of the 30-year-old Victorian ML2 units into the EMD AAT22C-2R, designated as the V/Line A class.

 The NOHAB bulldog

 There were also a number of European "bulldog nose" locomotive classes, all of which were built by NOHAB or AFB (with license from EMD), also frequently referred to as "round noses".
 These were effectively Clyde's ML2 design modified to meet European clearance standards, and had a lower nose and deeper cab windows.

 The NOHAB-built classes include the DSB's class MY/MV and MX, the NSB's class D i3 and the MÁV class M61; NOHAB's design was later used by AFB, which built the NMBS/SNCB's class 52-54 and the CFL's class 1600.

+The Henschel und Sohn Bulldog

+In October 1953 Henschel und Sohn of Kassel, Germany, joined the club of GM-EMD associates in Europe.
+Henschel und Sohn designed their version of a twin Cab Mainline Diesel locomotive for the Egyptian and Ghana Railways.
+Henschel produced AA12, TT12, AA16 and KK16 versions with Buffer and standard coupler.
+The ENR received 121 Locomotives, the Ghana State Railways received 18 Locomotives.